deepaklearner/sample_cypher/further_req.md

 2.
 i have so many columns and most of them are same the column name in pandas dataframe except 2 of them

+3.
+there is one column which is ManagerLevel in datafarme and level in table